LeshaTat/ia-calc/README.md

 # Basic Iterative Automaton Calculator

-This project is intended to provide a minimalistic abstract interpretation-based framework capable to mechanizing black-box reductions proofs in computational settings.
+This project is intended to provide a minimalistic abstract interpretation-based framework capable to mechanizing black-box reduction-based proofs in computational settings.

 The work is in the early stage of development.